7 min read

 One of the most important jobs of a CERT is to educate community members on how to prepare for and respond to a major disaster situation.
 Make sure that CERT members are trained on proper techniques, and how to provide resourceful tips on things like emergency evacuation routes, storm mitigation techniques, how to prepare go-bags, and how to apply for individual assistance from FEMA following a Federally declared disaster.

-Be sure to include hazard training to CERT members so that they can keep themselves and others safe in the event of on emergency.
-This includes avoiding floodwater and downed power lines, as well as proper mold-remediation and muck and gut techniques.
+Be sure to provide hazard training to CERT members so that they can keep themselves and others safe in the event of an emergency.
+This includes knowledge regarding instances such as avoiding floodwater and downed power lines, as well as proper mold-remediation and muck and gut techniques.

-Pro Tip: Consider training your emergency response crew on how to best train different age groups, like children and seniors, since CERTs will perform training for audiences of all ages.
+• Pro Tip: Consider training your emergency response crew on how to best train different age groups, like children and senior citizens, since CERTs will perform training for audiences of all ages.
+Also consider training CERTS on how to interact properly with community-members in danger who may have disabilities.

 Implementing an Emergency Response Plan